Kerala Population 2011

 Literacy rate in Kerala has seen upward trend and is 94.00 percent as per 2011 population census.
-Of that, male literacy stands at 96.11 percent while female literacy is at 100.76 percent.
+Of that, male literacy stands at 96.11 percent while female literacy is at 92.07 percent.
 In 2001, literacy rate in Kerala stood at 90.86 percent of which male and female were 94.24 percent and 87.72 percent literate respectively.

 In actual numbers, total literates in Kerala stands at 28,135,824 of which males were 13,704,903 and females were 14,430,921.